Skip to content

 Q. Can I edit the address or student information?

 A. Some edits done in the Submission Workspace do follow through to the School Choice Workspace, although many fields cannot be edited, such as the school choices and grade levels.
 If there is a pencil with a red circle and slash; cannot edit.
+It is possible to edit the name, address, phone, email, student ID, boundary school, and guardian information.
+Do not change the boundary choice schools if the permit has been approved.
+You CAN change the boundary choices if the permit request has never been approved.

 Q. Can I recover a discarded record?